 The Fund aims to enhance the development role of private endowment in supporting the Fund through developing, investing, protecting endowed assets of the Fund to achieve social solidarity and bring benefits to the expenses of endowment and the endowed asset.
-While the Fund Manager receives subscription amounts from subscribers (persons who create endowment) and investing it locally and internationally in all assets categories for the purpose of appreciation of endowed capital and distribute (50%) of the net income (endowment returns) periodically on the endowment expenses specified for the Fund that represents the beneficiary body.
+While the Fund Manager receives subscription amounts from subscribers (persons who create endowment) and investing it locally and internationally in all assets categories for the purpose of appreciation of endowed capital and distribute (50%) of the net income (endowment returns) periodically on the endowment expenses specified for the Fund that represents the beneficiary body after the fund board's approval.
 The Fund's net assets at the time of liquidation will also be used toward endowment purposes.